brett-olsen/C64U-btn-HAT/README.md

 ```
 <br>

-If your wanting to send keystrokes to your Commmodore C64 Ultimate, and have setup the bridge adapter as per the instractions (see https://github.com/brett-olsen/C64-Bridge-Project) then also configure the bridge variables:
+If your wanting to send keystrokes to your Commodore C64 Ultimate, and have setup the bridge adapter as per the instructions (see https://github.com/brett-olsen/C64-Bridge-Project) then also configure the bridge variables:

 ```python
 # Optional: C64 Keyboard Daemon (USB HID Bridge) settings.